kubecost/docs/multi-cloud.md

 - <STORE_ACCESS_KEY> can be found by selecting the “Access Keys” option from the navigation sidebar then selecting “Show Keys”.
 Using either of the two keys will work.
 - <REPORT_CONTAINER_NAME> is the name that you choose for the exported cost report when you set it up.
 This is the name of the container where the CSV cost reports are saved in your Storage account.

-Set these values into the following object and add it to the Azure array:
+Set these values into the following object and add them to the Azure array:
 ```
 {
 	"azureSubscriptionID": "<SUBSCRIPTION_ID>",